You probably read this title and were a little confused. What do photos have to do with marketing your insurance agency?

 Don’t miss out on great marketing opportunities because you don’t have the right tools.
 Most of the time, you don’t need anything fancier than your smartphone, but I do encourage at least one high quality photo that could be used for advertising purposes.

 Make a goal to post at least one image per week on your social media accounts and have at least one personal photo on every page of your website.

-If you need help figuring out WHAT to write on your social media and blog, take advantage of my Insurance Marketing System Trial.
+If you need help figuring out WHAT to write on your social media, join Mega Posts!
 CLICK HERE for details.